 Most pregnancies last 37 to 42 weeks, according to the March of Dimes.
 Real labor contractions come regularly, tend to move from the back to the lower abdomen, and can last for as long as a minute.
 Over time, they become stronger and closer together.

 - You feel the baby lower in your belly.

 - You have increased vaginal discharge, which could be clear, pink or slightly bloody.

-- Your water “breaks,” or amniotic fluid leaks or flows from your vagina.
+- Your water “breaks,” meaning amniotic fluid leaks or flows from your vagina.

 - Your contractions are very painful, worrisome or come before 37 weeks of pregnancy.

-- You have contractions between 5 and 10 minutes apart.
+- Your contractions are between five and 10 minutes apart.